kharaone/plan/README.md

 of [famly/plan][famly/plan] and what problems we're trying to solve then read this [blog post][blog-post] by [@mads-hartmann][mads].

+## Goal
+The goal we're trying to achieve is to have a 100% automatic way to to setup and run your entire development stack locally.
+Once it's running it should be reacting to code and configuration changes automatically.
+For example, the Python backend will run the newest code on each request and the frontend will reload the browser whenever you change any of the files (Haven't enabled HMR in this example, but feel free to add it).
+The migrations container will automatically run migrations when you add new files and re-run them when they change.
+If you change `services/backend/requirements.txt` or `services/frontend/package.json` the containers will re-install dependencies and restart their internal processes; the developer doesn't have to do anything.

+The overall philosophy is that the developer should be able to focus on the task at hand rather than the mechanics of the developer environment -- if you can put something in a README it's likely you can automate it as well 😉

 ## What's in the box
 Plan consists of Makefile, a couple of docker-compose.yml files, and a collection of Bash scripts.